SOLUNTECH/KnackJS/README.md

 Hi guys,

-For those persons who use Knack, we developed a library for Knack with functionalities to simplify our js code.
-We share with you a free version of it.
+For those people who use Knack's API, we developed a JavaScript library with common functionalities (update, create, delete, find) to simplify and speed up your development work.
+Here's a free version of it.

 A wiki was made for the free version of the Soluntech KnackJS library. https://github.com/SOLUNTECH/KnackJS/wiki

-Make sure you use it.

 To start using the lib, you have to initiate it in the code.
 All your js code will be written there.